Canadian federal election results in rural Alberta: Regional profile

 The New Democratic Party has also had poor results.
 The Green Party finished second ahead of the NDP in the Wild Rose riding in 2006.
 The NDP surged in 2011 across Alberta, including Wild Rose.
 In 2011 the NDP finished second in all of the rural Alberta ridings.

 As a measure of how deeply conservative rural Alberta is, the Conservatives retained all their seats there in 2015 when the party was heavily defeated nationally.
-They took every riding with 60 percent or more of the vote, with centre-left parties only managing to exceed 20 percent mark in three ridings.
+They took every riding with 60 percent or more of the vote, with centre-left parties only managing to exceed the 20 percent mark in three ridings.
 However, support for the Conservatives was not universal; in all but three ridings, the NDP and Liberals collectively obtained 20 percent, sometimes reaching past 30 percent.

 Social scientist Clark Banack describes a "triple alienation" in rural Alberta, formed of the regional sense of Western isolation born from frustrations around federal support, alienation as 'ordinary people' in a rapidly changing province, and a specific 'rural alienation' from urbanites "in terms of lifestyle, values and work ethic".
 Sociologist Sam Reimer surveyed Albertans and found that those in rural areas had a strong tendency toward anti-immigration views, regardless of religious affiliation.
 Political scientist Nelson Wiseman wrote that early American settlers (from the Midwest and Great Plains states) to Alberta shaped its politics with the concept of "Alberta's exceptionalism", giving a strong base to conservative parties, receptiveness to neoliberalism, and strongly resisting federal intrusion.